History

 2017

-• Began the delivery of "Train Crew District Office Simulator" to JR East for conducting train operator- and conductor-related training.
-Completed installation in all crew offices in FY 2019.
+- Began the delivery of "Train Crew District Office Simulator" to JR East for conducting train operator- and conductor-related training, to be completed in all crew offices for both conventional and shinkansen simulators in 2020.

 2018